Perth Rectangular Stadium

+The stadium has hosted games during the 2023 FIFA Women's World Cup as well as the 2026 AFC Women's Asian Cup.

 Current use

 The stadium is currently used for hosting sports events and concerts.

 Sport

 In sports mode the stadium has a capacity of around 20,500.
 Soccer club Perth Glory has played at the ground since 1996.
 The stadium is unusual among modern Australian stadiums for having a standing terrace at the northern end of the ground, called 'The Shed'.

 The ground has hosted rugby union team Western Force since 2010.
 The Force's move to the stadium led to a minor redevelopment of facilities at the ground, including an increase in capacity and improved lighting.

 For 2008 the stadium hosted WA Reds home matches in the Bundaberg Red Cup.

 Since 2009, there have been annual NRL games played at the oval, generally as South Sydney Rabbitohs home games, with the Manly Warringah Sea Eagles joining in 2016.
 The stadium has housed the administrative facilities of the Western Australia Rugby League since 2003.
 The stadium will become the home ground of the newly formed NRL team the Perth Bears from 2027.

 In 2015, the stadium hosted a 2018 FIFA World Cup qualifier between Australia and Bangladesh, the first A-international in Perth in over a decade.

 The stadium was one of the host venues for the 2023 FIFA Women's World Cup.